 Splash uses in-memory cache; cached images will be displayed even when images are disabled.
 So if you load a page, then disable images, then load a new page, then likely first page will display all images and second page will display some images (the ones common with the first page).
 Splash cache is shared between scripts executed in the same process, so you can see some images even if they are disabled at the beginning of the script.

 '''

 function main(splash)

 splash:set_images_enabled(false)

 assert(splash:go("http://example.com"))

 return {png=splash:png()}

 end

 '''

-1.4.11 splash:set_viewport
+1.4.24 splash:get viewport size

-Set the browser viewport.
+Get the browser viewport size.

 '''

-Signature: width, height = splash:set_viewport(size)
+Signature: width, height = splash:get_viewport_size()

 '''